List of roller coaster elements: Brake run

 A brake run on a roller coaster is any section of track that utilizes some form of brakes to slow or stop a roller coaster train.
-The most common type is the friction brake, often called a fin brake, which involves a series of hydraulic-powered clamps that close and squeeze metal fins that are attached to the underside of a coaster train.
+The most common type is the friction brake, often called a fin brake, which involves a series of hydraulically powered clamps that close and squeeze metal fins attached to the underside of a coaster train.
 Other common types include skid brakes and magnetic brakes.
-These different types are divided into two main categories; trim brakes refer to brake runs that slow the train, while block brakes are brake sections that stop the train completely.
-Roller coasters may incorporate multiple brake runs throughout the coaster's track layout to adjust the train's speed at any given time.
+These different types are divided into two main categories; trim brakes refer to brake runs that slow the train, while block brakes are brake sections that can stop the train completely.
+Roller coasters may incorporate multiple brake runs throughout the coaster's track layout to adjust the train's speed.

 While modern roller coasters have at least one computer-controlled brake run embedded in the track, older coasters such as The Great Scenic Railway at Luna Park Melbourne may have brakes onboard the train and rely on a brakeman operator to apply them as needed.
-Older wooden coasters are also more likely to rely on skid brakes, which may still depend on manual engagement at a nearby control panel or by moving large levers in the station.
+Older wooden coasters are also more likely to rely on skid brakes.

-Buzz bar

-Single-position lap bars on wooden roller coasters are sometimes referred to as "buzz bars", a slang term named for the buzzing sound that some bars make as they lock or release.
-The term can be misleading as the buzzing sound only occurs on Philadelphia Toboggan Company (PTC) trains when the solenoid that releases the bar is out of alignment.
-There are other train types, such as NAD and even some PTC trains, that feature a single-position lap bar that has a mechanical release and therefore does not produce a buzzing sound.
-Most parks have switched to individual ratcheting lap bars, similar to the lap bars found on steel coasters.
-Ironically some of the earlier ratcheting lap bar conversions use a solenoid release and can also produce a buzzing sound.
-It can be argued that single-position buzz bars afford riders more air time on roller coasters, as ratcheting lap bars tend to lock further during the ride in many installations.

-The traditional "pirate ship" style thrill ride often utilizes this type of restraint, as does the Troika.